ToineTRGR/Visual-Design-Guidelines/design-system/colors.md

-# Typography
+# Colors

-This is the typography system.
+This is the colors system.